userzimmermann/robotframework-tools/README.md

 * `Import Remote Library [ name ]`

+  >Remotely import the Test Library with given `name`.
+  >
+  >Does the same remotely as `BuiltIn.Import Library` does locally.
+  >The Test Library must be allowed on server side.
+  >
-  After using this Keyword the `Remote` Library must be reloaded to make the new Keywords accessible.
+  >The `Remote` client library must be reloaded
+  >to make the new Keywords accessible.
-  You can do this via `ToolsLibrary.Reload Library`.
+  >This can be done with `ToolsLibrary.Reload Library`.

 # 5. Using the ToolsLibrary